 In our next article, we’ll delve into why service management should evolve to Modern Service Management as well as examine the tooling that supports it.
 In the meantime, if you’d like to delve further into the challenges facing service and support, please read John Clark’s article in HDI: Next-Generation Service and Support in a Mobile-First, Cloud-First World, Part 1.

-Additional ITSM.tools articles on Modern Service Management:
+Additional ITSM.tools articles on Modern Service Management and how to modernize ITSM: